Biller.ca

 Are Tangerine e-Transfers free?

 Yes.
-Tangerine includes free e-Transfers on all accounts with no monthly fee.
+Tangerine includes free Interac e-Transfers on the No-Fee Chequing Account with no monthly fee.
 This makes it popular with small business owners looking to avoid per-transfer charges.

 How long does a Tangerine e-Transfer take?